anuragvadhyar/HealthHackathon/README.md

     - Test the website and chatbot on various devices to ensure responsiveness and functionality.
     - Deploy the project on a web server or hosting platform for public access.

-This project aims to provide a comprehensive support system for women going through menopause, combining educational content with interactive e-therapy through a chatbot interface.